 When solving your weaknesses, draw on examples related to skills/habits or personality traits.
 Depending on the type of job you are interviewing for, you can choose which one you want to focus on.
 For example, discussions about a skill or a practice can be extremely relevant for a technical position.
 For a sales or customer service role, your interviewer may be interested in hearing about your personality traits.
 Neither choice is strictly wrong or right.
 Re-read the job description for Clues for the most important ones for this specific role.

 The formula for your answer is easy to follow: First, describe your weaknesses.
 Second, add additional context and a specific example or story of how this feature is manifested in your professional life.
 This context will give prospective employers an insight into your level of self-awareness and commitment to professional development.
 In the answers to the examples below, you will see weaknesses after italics context sentences:

 For example: How do you respond to your weaknesses?

 I want to take on all my own projects without any outside help tend In the past, it forced me to endure unnecessary stress and stress.
 One specific example was last year when I was responsible for planning our annual event.
-I have tried everything myself, from the most important decisions like venue to the smallest things like setting the table settings.
-I put a lot of pressure on to move on to the event, and I set it aside.
+I have tried everything myself, from the most important decisions like the venue to the smallest things like setting the table settings.
+I put a lot of pressure to move on to the event, and I set it aside.
 It taught me to take a step back and analyze when I need help.
-After that experience I am trying to teach how to ask for help so that I can maintain my understanding.
+After that experience, I am trying to teach how to ask for help so that I can maintain my understanding.
 I’ve also found that a team can produce better results than two people.

 I’m not familiar with the latest version of the software you use.
 I recently spent my time focusing on creating a positive user experience and have always been interested in learning new things.
 All of the software in my career has changed, and I always agree to adapt to the ever-changing technology.
 It will take time to learn this new software.